How to do value4value and earn Bitcoin from your podcast

 They also have a support group, again on Telegram, to help you if you’ve any queries.

-Listeners enjoying your show on value-for-value enabled podcast apps will now have the ability to give you cryptocurrency every time they listen; to 'boost’ (tip) you extra cryptocurrency, or to send you a 'boostagram’ - a message with a tip.
+Listeners enjoying your show on a variety of value-for-value enabled podcast apps will now have the ability to automatically give you cryptocurrency every time they listen; to 'boost’ (tip) you extra cryptocurrency, or to send you a 'boostagram’ - a message with a tip.

-The Satoshis.Stream bot will tell you, every day, how many sats you’ve earnt.
+The Satoshis.Stream bot will automatically tell you, every day, how many sats you’ve earnt.
 (Don’t panic, you can turn that off if you want to).

 Listening to a podcast

 There are a few podcast apps that support value4value listening.

-At the time of writing, you can also choose from Breez, Podfriend, Curiocaster and the Podstation extension.
+At the time of writing, you can also choose from Breez, Podfriend, Curiocaster and the Podstation extension; this page contains all the latest value-enabled podcast apps.

 Getting hold of your money

 You’re being paid crypto on something called the Lightning Network.
 This is a super-quick crypto network built on top of Bitcoin.

-Download The Wallet of Satoshi or Muun let you receive Lightning payments, and also send them to a full Bitcoin account.
+You could download The Wallet of Satoshi or Muun let you receive Lightning payments, and also send them to a full Bitcoin account.
+Some parts of the world have access to Strike, which’ll do the same thing, too.

 The way you get paid on The Lightning Network is to make an 'invoice’, which is just what you’d expect it is - a document that asks for money and gives payment instructions.

 Go to the Satoshis.Streams bot on Telegram, type

 /withdraw, and it’ll tell you how many sat you have.

 In The Wallet of Satoshi or Muun, hit the 'receive’ button, add the amount you’d like to request in sat, and then tap the QR code to copy the long random bit of text it gives you.
 That’s the invoice.

 Paste that long random bit of text into the Satoshis.Streams bot.
 You should notice your cryptocurrency goes instantly from Satoshis.Streams to your own wallet.